THE LATE REVEREND JACQUELYN DRAGO-HUNTER

 Senior Pastor, First Church of God, Gary, Indiana

-Reverend Jacquelyn Drago-Hunter is the youngest daughter of the late Dan White and Cherrie White.
-She enjoys traveling with her 101-year-old mother, who on occasions, introduce her.
-Rev. Drago-Hunter attributes her spiritual awakening, her salvation, and her continued thirst for Jesus Christ, to her Christian parents and to her home church St. John Baptist, under the Pastoral Leadership of the late Rev. Julius James.
+The Late Reverend Jacquelyn Drago-Hunter is the youngest daughter of the late Dan White and Cherrie White.
+She enjoyed traveling with her late 101-year-old mother, who on occasions, introduced her.
+The late Rev. Drago-Hunter attributed her spiritual awakening, her salvation, and her continued thirst for Jesus Christ, to her Christian parents and to her home church St. John Baptist, under the Pastoral Leadership of the late Rev. Julius James.
 It was at St. John Baptist where she attended Sunday school, was a member of the Sunshine Band, Youth Council, Young Adult Choir, Senior Choir, Mission-Red Circle, Worship Service, Bible Study, Prayer Meeting, and BTU (Baptist Training Union).
 By the time of her 18th birthday, she was hooked on Jesus.
 This Jesus connection would in fact make her victorious through lifeâ€™s trials and tribulations.

 In 1988, she was transplanted through the leading of the Holy Spirit to First Church of God, Gary, Indiana, under the leadership of Rev. Harold E. Harrison, who at that time was the Pastor.
 In 1998, she began her road to Ordination through the Church of God, Anderson, Indiana.
 Under the Pastoral Leadership of Rev. Dr. Robert McClure, Jr., she was ordained in 2000.
 Her Father in the Ministry, Rev. Armstead Jamerson, stood firmly at her side during the entire process and mentored her along the way.
 In July 2015, Rev. Drago-Hunter graciously accepted her God-appointed assignment as Interim Pastor at First Church of God, Gary.